RobDBennett/RobDBennett.github.io/_posts/2020-05-25-build_1_Steam_Data.md

 ![Vis4](/assets/img/Vis4.JPG)

 What is most surprising to me here is that Counter-Strike, plain old vanilla Counter-Strike, still ends up in the top 10 most purchased list.
-That means that this nearly two decade old title was still drawing new purchases in addition to have a clearly rabid fanbase.
+That means that this nearly two decade old title was still drawing new purchases in addition to having a clearly rabid fanbase.

 ## Conclusion
 My first take-away from this is to breathe a huge sigh of relief and realize that I'm not alone in my gaming habits.
 It seems like a high percentage of players, if not the majority, will buy a title and not invest too much time into it.
 This makes me think that Steam is the gamer-equivalent of a gym membership: you purchase it and never really use it after that.
 But back to the question: What makes a game successful on Steam?